PhilterPaper/PDF-Table/README.md

 # PDF::Table

-This module creates text blocks and tables into PDF documents using PDF::API2 Perl module.
+This module creates text blocks and tables into PDF documents using PDF::API2 or PDF::Builder Perl module.

 The official repository for PDF::Table module collaboration: https://github.com/kamenov/PDF-Table.git